 Best Golf Courses in Palm Springs

-If you’re wondering about those inspirational “Bucket List” private courses in Palm Springs: again, I think the east side of the valley wins out.
-My friend Mike, who lived in the desert for years & is a serious low-handicap golfer, says his favorite course is The Tradition (by Old Town La Quinta) ~ he loves the layout & how challenging it is.
-As I said, my brother’s favorite course is The Quarry: it’s immaculately, challenging, & tucked wayyy back in La Quinta’s “hidden” mountain cove.
+If you’re wondering about those inspirational “Bucket List“ private courses in Palm Springs: again, the east side of the valley wins out.
+My friend Mike, who lived in the desert for years & is a serious low-handicap golfer, says his favorite course is The Tradition (by Old Town La Quinta); he loves the layout & how challenging it is.
+As I said, my brother’s favorite course is The Quarry: it’s immaculate, challenging, & tucked way back in La Quinta’s “hidden” mountain cove.

 The most exclusive course in the desert may be The Madison Club: you need an UBER high net-worth to even get in here…hellooo Kardashians!
 But to be honest, I’ve played here several times, as my friend’s dad was a founding member.
-Not to burst anyone’s bubble: I definitely don’t think it’s one of the prettiest courses in the Valley.
+Not to burst anyone’s bubble: but I don’t think its the prettiest courses around.
 In my opinion, it’s too far from the mountains to have those really epic views.

 Read Next: Best Happy Hour Spots in Palm Springs